csc-fw/otmb_fw_code/source/pattern_finder/README.md

 rom_patA.mem is the LUT for the straight pattern A and the index is the comparator code and value in mem file is the 18bits output, similar for other patterns

+in CMSSW, the pattern ID for CCLUT is from 0 to 4 and ID 4 means the straight pattern